Chalwk/CPAS/README.md

 # Coastal Peaks Air Service (CPAS)

-This repository contains the static website for **Coastal Peaks Air Service (CPAS)**, a Virtual Charter (VC) and specialty flight operator for
-Microsoft Flight Simulator.

-## About

-Coastal Peaks Air Service (CPAS) is a Virtual Charter (VC) and specialty flight operator for Microsoft Flight Simulator, flying realistic routes across New Zealand’s South Island.
-Our flights cover Canterbury, Christchurch, Banks Peninsula, and the dramatic landscapes of the West Coast and Southern Alps.
+This repository contains the static website for **Coastal Peaks Air Service (CPAS)**, a Virtual Charter (VC) and specialty flight operator for Microsoft Flight Simulator, flying realistic routes across New Zealand's South Island, including Canterbury, Christchurch, Banks Peninsula, and the West Coast and Southern Alps.

 ## License